sonorangirl/wes-bos-courses/mastering-markdown/notes.md

 var b = {};
 ```

-And you can also specify the language to get syntax highlighting
+And you can specify the language to get syntax highlighting -> ```js

 ```js
 var num = 42;